William Williams (bishop): Journeys to the East Cape, Thames and Waikato

 In April 1833, seven Ngāti Porou men and five women arrived in the Bay of Island on the whaler Elizabeth.
-They had been made prisoner when the captain of the whaler left Waiapu, (the locality of the present day town of Ruatoria), after a confrontation with the Ngāti Porou.
+They had been made prisoner when the captain of the whaler left Waiapu (the locality of the present day town of Ruatoria) after a confrontation with the Ngāti Porou.
 In the Bay of Islands they were delivered to Ngāpuhi chiefs to become slaves.
 Williams, his brother Henry and Alfred Nesbit Brown persuaded the Ngāpuhi to give up the slaves.
-An attempt was made to return them on the schooner Active although a gale defeated that attempt.
-They returned to the Bay of Islands, where they received religious instruction, until the following summer.
+An attempt was made to return them on the schooner Active, but a gale defeated that attempt.
+They returned to the Bay of Islands, where they received religious instruction until the following summer.

-In January 1834 the schooner Fortitude carried the timber frame for a house, so that James Preece, his wife and John Morgan could establish the Puriri mission.
+In January 1834 the schooner Fortitude carried the timber frame for a house so that James Preece, his wife and John Morgan could establish the Puriri mission.
 The Fortitude then carried William Williams, William Yate and the Ngāti Porou to the East Cape.
 Between July and November 1834, Williams and Alfred Nesbit Brown walked through the Thames and Waikato regions.

 In January 1838, he walked from East Cape to Tūranga, Poverty Bay with William Colenso, Richard Matthews and James Stack.
-William returned to the East Coast with Richard Taylor from March to May 1839.
-These journeys convinced William of the need to establish a CMS mission on the East Coast in the Gisborne area.
-During these journeys William found that Māori Christian teachers had started a school at Rangitukia and a chapel at Whakawhitirā.
+Williams returned to the East Coast with Richard Taylor from March to May 1839.
+These journeys convinced Williams of the need to establish a CMS mission on the East Coast, in the Gisborne area.
+During these journeys Williams found that Māori Christian teachers had started a school at Rangitukia and a chapel at Whakawhitirā.
 He chose land for a house at the Ngāti Kaipoho pā of Umukapua, near Tūranga.